mariusmagureanu/hecker-vim/README.md

 My stripped down Lua-powered Neovim configuration.
 Lazy-loaded plugins, Treesitter magic and zero startup surprises.

-Built by me for myself!
+Built by me for myself, but you're more then welcome to try it out too.

 ---